imEckenrode/DnDevice/MASTER/DnDevice/main/README.md

 #### Rules for Other Libraries

-To access globals, import dndv_globals
+To access globals, import dndv_internals
-To send data, inclue dndv_comms
+To access DnDevice functionality, import dndv_internals To send data, inclue dndv_comms
 To receive data, register to the event loop (see dndv_data.h) And to initialize the code, import its .h file to and call its method in init.c